The Donora Death Fog of 1948

 In 1948, a little-remembered environmental disaster occurred in the U.S. that shocked the entire world.
-It may sound like something from a Steven King horror novel, but it’s the real thing.
-It began innocently enough.
+It may sound like something from a Steven King horror novel, but it was the real thing.
+Over 7,000 townspeople fell ill and twenty-six lost their lives.
+How did this happen?
+The Donora Death Fog began innocently enough.

-On Tuesday, October 26th, 1948 the people of Donora, Pennsylvania woke to a blanket of smoke and fog filling their streets.
-Fog was common there when cold Allegheny Mountain air hit the warm water from the Monongahela River that ran around the town.
+On Tuesday, October 26, 1948 the people of Donora, Pennsylvania woke to a blanket of smoke and fog filling their cold streets.
+Fog was common there when cold Allegheny Mountain air hit the warm water from the Monongahela River that ran in an oxbow bend around the town.
 Plus the town’s steel mill and zinc works factories ran three solid shifts.
 They belched out endless pillars of smoke, 24 hours a day, 7 days a week.

-People went off to work that morning, kids off to school.
-But the smog on the morning of Oct.
-26th turned out to be different somehow.
+People went off to work that Tuesday morning, kids went off to school.
+But the smog on the morning of October 26th turned out to be … different somehow.
 As the day wore on, the fog didn’t lift, as it usually did when the sun rose.
 All the streetlights were still blazing at Noon!
 Plus the smog became slowly thicker as the day progressed.
-Townsfolk began to gag and cough, tasting the pollution in their mouths.
+Townsfolk began to gag and cough, tasting the vile pollution in their mouths.

 The smog burned your throat, eyes and nose, but we thought it was just another day in Donora.’